camila314/Broma/docs/User's Guide.md

 ```

 This should return a `broma::Root` struct, which contains all parsed classes and functions found.
-You can interate through each class (and function) like so:
+You can iterate through each class (and function) like so:
 ```cpp
 // In some function...
 for (broma::Class& cls : root.classes) {